VCL3D/PanoDR/README.md

 </tr>
 </table>

 It is obvious that the diminished scene has large photometric insconsistency at the diminished region, which is not suitable for deep learning algorithms.
-To overcome this barrier, we start to _augment_ the __empty__ rooms with objects from the corresponding __full__ room configurations, so that replacing a region is photoconsistent.
+To overcome this barrier, we start to _augment_ the __empty__ rooms with objects from the corresponding __full__ room configurations, so that replacing a region is photo-consistent.
 <table align='center'>
 <tr>
  <td><img src='https://github.com/VCL3D/PanoDR/blob/gh-pages/assets/dataset/scene_03402_521088.png' width='512' height='256'/></td>